 - Many older instructors have never taken the CPL theory course and have been “grandfathered” into today’s full Flight Instructor rating.

-All of the above can be paid for instruction.
+All of the above instructors can be paid when giving flight instruction.

 EASA rule-making task force RMT.0596 is actively reviewing aspects of instructor and examiner regulations and may make them more adequate and proportionate in the future.